cms-opendata-workshop/workshop2021-lesson-basicobjects/_episodes/02-egamma.md

 ---
-title: "Electrons and Photons"
+title: "Prep: Electrons and Photons"
-teaching: 15
+teaching: 10
 exercises: 0
 questions:
 - "How are electrons and photons treated in CMS OpenData?"